 Many campers experience painful blisters on their feet and racket hand due to poor preconditioning .
 We strongly recommend that campers DO NOT BRING NEW TENNIS SHOES without adequately breaking them in first.
 To alleviate muscle soreness, we suggest that campers play at least one hour per day for a week to two weeks before attending camp.
 If court time is not available, jumping rope, jogging and sprinting can help to precondition aspiring players.

 Blisters and soreness can inhibit much of the enjoyment and satisfaction that campers should experience during their stay, and we hope our campers will heed our advice by preparing themselves for six to eight hours of tennis daily throughout their stay.

-The cost of the camp is $750.
-A deposit of $100 is due with your application and is non-refundable.
+The cost of the camp is $780.
+A deposit of $50 is due with your registration to reserve your spot.
 The fee includes group and individual instruction, tournament play, video analysis, meals, lodging, camp t-shirt, water bottle, and a written assessment of the camper's strengths and areas which need further fine-tuning.

 Frank Barnes, Camp Director